MattFlower/organized/README.md

 # What's New?
+* 0.4.2 (Released 2016-09-01)
+  * Fixed missing file preventing installation

+* 0.4.1 (Released 2016-09-01)
+  * Minor toolbar improvements
+    * Toolbar can be disabled through the organized setup, even if you have toolbar installed
+    * Menu item installed to toggle the toolbar, which should raise the visibility that there is a toolbar.
+  * Fix bug which caused 0.4.0 not to install correctly!

 * 0.4.0 (Released 2016-08-31)
   * Support the "tool-bar" package for atom -- if it is installed, organized will have a toolbar with buttons for:
     * Indent